History of the Jews in Sri Lanka

-History of the Jews in Sri Lanka (formerly Ceylon).
+The known history of the Jews in Sri Lanka (formerly Ceylon) begins at least in the ninth century BCE.
+Jews living in the neighbouring Kerala as well as Yemen had connections with those living on the island.

+Ancient history

 Jews have had a presence on the island nation since at least the 9th century or even earlier.
 Sri Lanka was already known to Jews living in Kerala as early as the 3rd century BC.
 Yemeni Jewish traders used to visit Sri Lanka for trade.
-In the 10th century, Abu Zeid al Hasan, an Arab Muslim traveller from Siraf, Persia, stated that there were ‘a great number of Jews’ in Serendib, as Sri Lanka was known to the Arabs.
+In the 10th century, Abu Zeid al Hasan, an Arab Muslim traveller from Siraf, Persia, stated that there were "a great number of Jews" in Serendib, as Sri Lanka was known to the Arabs.

 It has also been said that Jewish links with Sri Lanka could go back thousands of years.
 The city of Galle in southern Sri Lanka was said to be the biblical Tarshish where King Solomon, in 1000 BCE, once shipped elephants, apes, peacocks, jewels and spices.
 Cinnamon was exported from 1500 BCE.